Iulia-Calota/Iulia-Calota/README.md

 - Agile Collaboration involved working closely with cross-functional teams in an Agile environment to ensure seamless integration and functionality.

 📚 Continuous Learning
-- LinkedIn Learning: Software Testing Foundations: Test Techniques, Transitioning from Manual to Automation
-- Udemy: Manual and Automation Testing with Agile, Selenium, SQL, JIRA, Postman, Graph
-- ISTQB Foundation Level Certification: Focused on rigorous preparation and practical knowledge

-- August 2024, expanding my skill set to include [automation project API with JavaScript](https://www.udemy.com/course/postman-the-complete-guid)
+- September 2024: Expanding my skill set to include automation projects using JavaScript, Newman, Docker, API in Postman, and CI/CD pipeline.

 💡 My Philosophy
 "Your mind is for having ideas, not for holding them." – David Allen